TERADA-DANTE/Inferno/Readme.md

 # Overview
 Terada Dante's original discord youtube music bot.
 This is 100% free and open source.
 Feedbacks are always welcome.

+# Installation
+🔰 You should have your own discord bot
+1. git clone this respository
+2. npm install
+3. deploy on heroku
+4. be Groovy with Inferno ❤

 # Commands